mofidi80/ML_Foundations/README.md

 Use this link to easily view the notebook online: https://nbviewer.org/github/mofidi80/LinearML_Sensitivity_Outliers/blob/main/linear%20ml%20sensitivity%20outliers.ipynb

+## 4. Spectal Segmentation on Image
+In this project, we use a spectral segmentation model to seperate a bird from the background.

 ## Built With (for all projects)
 * Python
    + Numpy